lmorningstar13/6221-2182A_LAQM_Rutgers/README.md

 We undertstand this is not perfected and encourage everyone to collaborate with us to improve it.

 Our next steps are to
-1. Add other measurement types such as the 2-W technique (this is in progress but untested as of 04/11/2023)
+1. Test other measurement types such as the 2-W technique
 2. Add a live plot
 3. Make a user-friendly interface